 There are several ways to get involved.
 You can:

-- attend a panel meeting, or watch live if meetings are web streamed
+- watch live meetings web streamed

 - submit a question to a panel meeting